elmbridge/curriculum/Our First Full Feature.md

 SetCurrentText "string one" "string two"
 ```

-In order to implement this feature, we need a `Msg` that can handle the user toggling between translation modes.
-Let's add another possible value to our union type declaration:
+Back to the task at hand.
+In order to the user to toggle between translation modes, we need a new `message` to our system.
+Let's add another possible value to our `Msg` union type declaration:

 ```elm
 type Msg